 - takes place on federal or Indian/tribal land.

 The lead federal agency, or WSDOT on behalf of the lead federal agency, must consult with Native American tribes, the State Historic Preservation Officer (DAHP), the Advisory Council on Historic Preservation (ACHP), and the public if there will be unavoidable impacts to historic resources.
 (Please visit the WSDOT Tribal Liaison Office site for more information on tribal consultation for transportation projects.)

 Regulations require that WSDOT, or the lead federal agency, seek out individuals or organizations in the community who have a demonstrated interest in the project to participate as Consulting Parties.
 The consultation process is an opportunity to participate in transportation projects and share information.

 Statewide Section 106 Programmatic Agreements

 In Washington, the Federal Highway Administration (FHWA) has delegated section 106 responsibilities to WSDOT for compliance with 36CFR 800 for transportation projects with Federal Aid-Highway Program funding under the Statewide Section 106 Programmatic Agreement (FHWA PA) .
 The FHWA PA defines how WSDOT will consult with Native American Tribes and the State Historic Preservation Officer (DAHP) under section 106.

 Each month a list of exempted transportation projects are posted online (link below).
 Check back often or register for the Cultural Resources Program E-mail Updates to be notified when new lists are available.

-Local agency transportation projects exempted under the FHWA or USFS PA are tracked separately by WSDOT Highways and Local Programs (H&LP).
-Visit the H&LP Cultural Resources website for more information on projects undergoing section 106 review.
+Local agency transportation projects exempted under the FHWA or USFS PA are tracked separately by WSDOT Local Programs.
+Visit the Local Programs Cultural Resources website for more information on projects undergoing section 106 review.

 Governor's Executive Order 05-05